material-motion/material-motion/specifications/plans/TimelineTween.md

 `property` is any animatable value on the target object.

+`back` is the destination value when the direction is backward.

+`fore` is the destination value when the direction is forward.

+`forwardTimingFunction` is the timing function to use when initially animating forward.

+`backwardTimingFunction` is the timing function to use when initially animating backward.

+`segment` is the portion of the timeline in which the animation should occur.

+`timelin` is the timeline to which the `segment` applies.

 ## Performer considerations

 A TimelineTweenPerformer is expected to generate Tween plans for the timeline's initial direction.